 A basic problem with the word sustainable is that it tends to be interpreted as “staying the same” or not improving or getting better.
 Sustainability certainly is not limited to such an interpretation.
 Sustainable progress or sustainable betterment also are logical possibilities.
 John Ehrenfelt prefers the phrase “sustainability as flourishing” – borrowing Aristotle’s term for happiness.
 I believe the confusion stems from many people seeing sustainability as an “end” rather than a “means.”
 To me, a sustainable agriculture, economy, and society are simply means to the higher end or purpose of human betterment, flourishing, or happiness.
 An agriculture that was capable of allowing humanity to fulfill its purpose on earth would be as resourceful, resilient, and regenerative as it needs to be.
 Sustainability is enough when it comes to sustaining human happiness.
 Ultimately sustainability is not just about agriculture; it’s about people and purpose.

 Some people believe the word sustainable has been so misused, abused, and co-opted that it is no longer meaningful.
 I respectfully disagree.
 In spite of persistent efforts to discredit it, sustainability has risen from obscurity to become a watchword of society, government, and industry.
 People seem to know intuitively that we can’t continue doing what we are doing.
 They know our current way of life is not sustainable – and that’s important.
 The really important words are often controversial and difficult to define.
-For example, “love” is one of the most widely confused, misused, abused, and co-opted words in the dictionary.
+For example, “love” is one of the dictionary's most widely confused, misused, abused, and co-opted words.
 However, everyone knows what it is and knows it’s really important.
 Perhaps most important, the multiple ecological, social, and ethical essentials of sustainability are the essentials of human happiness.
 The pursuit of sustainability is just another name for our never-ending, always-challenging, ever-rewarding pursuit of happiness.